NixOS/nix/src/nix/flake.md

   * `sourcehut:~misterio/nix-colors/21c1a380a6915d890d408e9f22203436a35bb2de?host=hg.sr.ht`

-* `codeberg`: Similar to `github`, is a more efficient way to fetch Codeberg repositories.
+* `forgejo`: Similar to `github`, is a more efficient way to fetch Forgejo repositories.
 The following attributes are required:

   * `owner`: The owner of the repository.